matal0/kubecon2025/README.md

 ## Day 3
 ### Starting & scaling platform teams
+#### Summary
+when to start a platform team? which team skills?

+Details
 book: platform engineering: a guide for technical, product, and people leaders (o'reilly 2024)

 when to start?